MakayaYoel/GoTasker/README.md

 cd GoTasker
 ```

-Before running the project, make sure to rename the `.env.example` file to `.env`, and adjust the worker amount in the file to your liking.
+Before running the project, make sure to rename the `.env.example` file to `.env`.
+Inside the file, you can adjust the worker amount and run time for testing to your liking.

 Finally, run the project using the following command:
 ```bash